toolboc/psx-pi-smbshare/README.md

 3. Add a second Wi-fi dongle to the pi as described in [Using a second wifi interface as an access point to Xlink Kai](https://github.com/toolboc/psx-pi-smbshare#using-a-second-wifi-interface-as-an-access-point-to-xlink-kai)
 4. Configure your Switch to connect to the "XlinkKai" access point and set the `DNS Settings` to manual and set the `Primary DNS` to 10.254.0.1 and ensure that `Autoconnect` is set to "on" as described in the [XlinkKai Nintendo Switch Tutorial](https://www.teamxlink.co.uk/forum/viewtopic.php?p=240498).
 4. Vist the Xlink Kai service running on the pi @ http://smbshare:34522 or http://<YOUR_PSX_PI_SMBSHARE_DEVICE_IP>:34522/ and login with your Xlink Kai account
-5. Select an available Switch game from the Xlink Kai portal
+5. In the Xlink Kai portal, select `Configuration` and ensure that `Network Adapter` is set to to `wlan1` to ensure that XlinkKai captures packets from the proper wireless interface.
+6. In the Xlink Kai portal , select `Game Arenas` and navigate to the room for the game that you wish to play
-6. Launch a Switch game and start up LAN mode and create a LAN room (Do not confuse with Local Wireless, many games involve a special keypress combination to enable LAN mode, please research accordingly).
+7. Launch the game on your Switch and start up LAN mode and create a LAN game (Do not confuse with Local Wireless, many games involve a special keypress combination to enable LAN mode, please research accordingly).
+If asked to connect to a network during this process, select the "XlinkKai" SSID that is being served from the raspberry pi.
-7. Wait for players to join and have fun!
+8. Wait for players to join and have fun!

 ## Playing Halo 2 online with Xlink Kai on Xbox